Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 Even though I rarely ever use modes in my playing, (the reason being is that either the major scale or one of these minor scales, satisfy my musical needs), understanding the modes sorted a lot of things in my head.

-Also, though I’m not using the modes now, they’re still something on my palette of musical choices I may want to revert to anytime I want to expand my horizons.
+Also, though I’m not using the modes now, they’re still something on my palette of musical choices I may want to revert to any time I want to expand my horizons.

 I was right that learning the modes suited my musical needs, but I still faced a problem I would like you to avoid.